cmsc426/cmsc426.github.io/sfm.md

   <img src="/assets/sfm/PnPRANSAC.png"  width="50%">
   <div class="figcaption">
- 	Plot of the camera poses with feature points.
+ 	Figure 7: Plot of the camera poses with feature points.
 Different color represents feature correspondences from different pair of images.
 Blue points are features from Image 1 and Image 2; Red points are features from Image 2 and Image 3 etc.
   </div>
   <div style="clear:both;"></div>
 </div>